justinmeiners/efficient-programming-with-components/03_singleton.md

 Not of course plus, minus, divide, etc but the basic fundamental stuff should work the same.
-Even people who don't understand logic behind STL still manage to use `std::vector` because vector behaves in some what nature way.
+Even people who don't understand logic behind STL still manage to use `std::vector` because vector behaves in somewhat natural way.

 For example, we want to be able to support conditional initialization: